Meet #iAmKPBSD outstanding Distance Learning education students, Fall 2016

 “Caleb finished the whole semester of World History by the quarter mark, and more importantly, did so while maintaining the highest quality of work.
 His assignments were always comprehensive and he looked for meaningful insights between the course material and his contemporary world.”

-Gage Charlesworth, Connections Homeschool
+Gage Charlesworth Connections Homeschool

 Distance Class: Health